golden-stein/inactiveUserHandler/README.md

 - ***Scalable design**: Built using the Yet Another Trigger Framework (YATF) to ensure maintainability and scalability.*

 ## In Development
-- **Oppoortunity reassignment**: Automatically reassigns opportunity ownership to the manager of the deactivated user.
 - **Case reassignment**: Automatically reassigns case ownership to the manager of the deactivated user.
 - **YATF Handling**: Add handling to match the existing Yet Another Trigger Framework (YATF) to ensure maintainability and scalability.